-Well, the 2021 iPad and iPad mini are two of the latest additions to this list, and we really love the former as a kid's first iPad because it's the cheapest iPad you can buy, yet still delivers the full iPad experience.
+The 2021 iPad and iPad mini are two of the most notable tablets on this list, and we particularly like the former as a kid's first iPad because it's the cheapest iPad you can buy, yet still delivers the full iPad experience.

 The best iPads for kids you can buy today